dheeraj1780/React-Task-Tracker/README.md

 This project is intended for learning purposes.
 Contributions are welcome to improve the functionality and add more features.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or inquiries, please reach out to [your-email@example.com](mailto:jdeeran2004@gmail.com).
+For any questions or inquiries, please reach out to [jdeeran2004@gmail.com](mailto:jdeeran2004@gmail.com).